-In wind surveys classes of roughness are distinguished (Fig. 238
+In wind surveys classes of roughness are distinguished (Fig. 249

-Fig. 238 Classes of roughness
+Fig. 249 Classes of roughness

-We wil now concentrate on a location of a residential area (class of roughness 7) Leidscheveen between Zoetermeer and Voorburg - Leidschendam.
+The standard class supposed in wind data is class 378.
+Wind characteristics on locations surrounded by other classes of roughness are derived mathematically from the data provided in class 3.
+We wil now concentrate on a location of a residential area (class of roughness 7) Leidscheveen between Zoetermeer and Voorburg - Leidschendam79.
 The experimental question is, to compare wind climate without Leidscheveen, with Leidscheveen and when Leidscheveen would have been built adjacent to Zoetermeer ('VoZo').
 In paragraph 2.3.5 we will compare several arrangements of green and buildings (roughness 6, 7 and 8) between Zoetermeer and Delft with or without a residential area Rokkeveen adjacent to Zoetermeer.

-Fig. 239 Study area Den Haag - Zoetermeer - Delft
+Fig. 250 Study area Den Haag - Zoetermeer - Delft